Quesarito/product-service/README.md

 ## About Anazom

 > Anazom is an e-commerce platform for online shopping of items.
-It is a project started in December 2018 meant to mimic the behavior of other e-commerce platforms.
+It is a project started in December 2018 meant to mimic the frontend behavior of other e-commerce platforms.
 It doesn't really sell anything, rather it was used for practice for a project of frontend development.